By Stephanie Greunke, MS, RD

 The information in this post is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult your healthcare provider to determine the appropriateness of the information for your own situation, or if you have any questions regarding conception, pregnancy, or your prenatal treatment plan.
 Have a question for our team?
 Click here to e-mail us.

-You’ve made the decision to start trying for baby by ditching your hormonal birth control and allowing your body to reset and get pregnant.
+You’ve made the decision to start trying for baby.
+You are ditching your hormonal birth control and allowing your body to reset and get pregnant.
 This is a great first step, but it’s not the only step I’d like you to consider when it comes to preparing for baby.

 Not planning a pregnancy, but choosing to get off the pill for other reasons?
 Either way, the goal is to get your body to a healthy, hormonally balanced state.
 In order to do so we need to replenish nutrients the birth control pill depleted, remove excess synthetic estrogen by supporting liver health, and repair your gut.